CFP hopeful No. 5 Oklahoma beats No. 9 Texas for Big 12

 Texas will go to its first Sugar Bowl since 1995 if Oklahoma gets into the College Football Playoff.
 If not, the Longhorns are likely headed to the Alamo Bowl.

-Oklahoma waits to find out if it gets into the College Football Playoff, which could mean playing in the same stadium in four weeks for the Cotton Bowl.
-If not, the Sooners go to the Sugar Bowl to play an SEC team.
+Oklahoma could be playing in the same stadium in four weeks for the Cotton Bowl, if the Sooners make the playoff.
+Otherwise, the Sooners go to the Sugar Bowl to play an SEC team.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25